-On December 1, Margrave Carl's Corps abandoned its cantonments at Naumburg and took its winter-quarters.
+On December 1, Margrave Karl's Corps abandoned its cantonments at Naumburg and took its winter-quarters.
 Zieten did the same.

 On December 10, Frederick personally departed from Dresden to return to Silesia.

 On December 14, Frederick arrived at Breslau.

 Fouqué's Corps, consisting of 25 bns and 30 sqns, took its winter-quarters in Ratibor (present-day Raciborz), Zulz (present-day Biala Prudnicka), Ottmachau (present-day Otmuchow) and Oberglogau (present-day Glogowek).

 Zieten's Corps, consisting of 36 bns and 35 sqns, took its winter-quarters in the mountains in Greifenberg, Hirschberg, Lowenberg and Silberberg (present-day Srebrna Gora).

 The rest of the Prussian Army of Silesia (16 bns and 30 sqns) took its winter-quarters around Breslau and Sagan.

 The Austrian corps of Harsch took its winter-quarters in Königgrätz (present-day Hradec Králové) while de Ville spent the winter in Moravia near Troppau and Teschen.